 I’ve already spent a lot of time arguing the case for laptops over tablets.
 Still believing that’s the case, I’d go for a Macbook over an iPad.
 They’re more powerful, not that much less portable and open up options for you to do more things than simply just study.

 The other question I’d ask is; is digital note-taking (what most med students would choose to use an iPad for) really that necessary?

 Pen and paper can get the job done.
 And you’d still have an amazing laptop to use.

-In fact the only reason I’d ever get a tablet over a Macbook is if I wanted to become an expert anatomist.
-Only then would it make sense, being able to take it into a cadaver lab and use it as a study aid or as a quick reference tool for 3D anatomy apps.
+In fact, the only reason I’d ever get a tablet over a Macbook is if I wanted to become an expert anatomist.
+Only then would it make sense, to be able to take it into a cadaver lab and use it as a study aid or as a quick reference tool for 3D anatomy apps.

 That’s when a powerful high-res portable touch screen (like that of the iPad) could really make a difference.

 As the owner of both an iPad and a laptop in med school, it’s the latter that gets the most love.
 My workflow, method of study and the things I do outside med school make it more valuable to me than a tablet.